 Firearm Charges with Drug Charges

 Using a weapon while drug trafficking is a crime in Maryland under statute 5-621.
-Any drug crimes that involve the use of a firearm involved automatically means you could be charged with a felony IF the state can show that the gun was related to the crime.
-If you possess a firearm while drug trafficking and the State is able to show a nexus between the firearm and the trafficking of the drugs, then you could be found guilty of a felony and for a first violation you could face a penalty not less than 5 years and not exceeding 20 years.
+Any drug crimes that involve the use of a firearm automatically mean the possibility of a felony charge if the state can show that the gun was related to the crime.
+If you possess a firearm while drug trafficking and the State is able to show a nexus between the firearm and the trafficking of the drugs, then you could be found guilty of a felony and for a first violation you could face a penalty not less than 5 years (mandatory minimum) and not exceeding 20 years.
 It is exceedingly important to hire an experienced attorney if you have been charged with a felony for drugs and firearms.

 Drug Crimes Near a School